LOUISIANA: MODERATE REGULATIONS

-In order to officially withdraw your child you must send this withdrawal letter to your child’s school.
-This letter will make the school aware of the changes and that you are withdrawing your child to educate them at home and applying for a Home Study program.
+In order to officially withdraw your child, you must send this Student Wthdrawal Letter to your child’s school.
+This letter will make the school aware of that you are withdrawing your child to educate them at home and applying for a Home Study Program.

 The Louisiana Homeschool Law does not require you to meet any specific qualifications in order to homeschool using a home study program.

 Days Of Instruction

-The Louisiana Homeschool Law requires you to teach a minimum of 180 days/year.
+The Louisiana Homeschool Law requires your child to study a minimum of 180 days/year.

 (See legal reference #4)

-The Louisiana Homeschool Law requires you to teach a “sustained curriculum of quality at least equal to that offered in public schools at the same grade level”.
+The Louisiana Homeschool Law requires your child to study a “sustained curriculum of quality at least equal to that offered in public schools at the same grade level”.

 (See legal reference #3: C-3)

-The Louisiana Homeschool Law does not require you to keep records of your homeschooling.
+The Louisiana Homeschool Law does not require you to keep records of your home study program.